jnnfrwht14/Module6_API/README.md

 # Module6_API
-### Please find the WeatherPy and VacationPy linear regressionanalysis and summary included in this API challenge.
+# Please find the WeatherPy and VacationPy linear regressionanalysis and summary included in this API challenge.

-### Resources and guidance used for this challenge are located in the resources_guidance.txt under the Data folder.
+# Resources and guidance used for this challenge are located in the resources_guidance.txt.

+# the Output_data folder contains the cities.csv file and the scatter plot images.